Skip to content Skip to footer navigation

 CHOICE reviews help consumers in age of misinformation

-CHOICE senior campaigns and policy adviser Rafi Alam says the penetration of AI as a relatively unregulated and experimental information source into our lives could cause trouble.
+CHOICE senior campaigns and policy adviser Rafi Alam says the penetration of AI as a relatively unregulated and experimental information source into our lives could be highly problematic.

 "Consumers are facing new risks as AI platforms grow in popularity, ranging from minor inconveniences to serious harms," he says.